 Chiang Kai Shek didn’t like that.
 And he [Wu Kwok Ching] made violent protests against Chiang Kai Shek.
 So ultimately he came to this country, became an Asian American alum, and his son was left in Taiwan as a hostage.
 But somehow after representations, he was allowed to come here and become a class of 1958: Mr. H.K.
 Wu.
 (And because this was when I was here, some people were always confused: this is Gordon Wu and this is H.K.
 Wu.)

 So anyway, you can see what Princeton has done: be very generous to people, educated them, and then they went back and in their different countries, served in different phases of service and humanity.
 And the results are astonishing.
-The examples I cited is only two, and I’m sure if I dig enough in the internet, I will probably find 200.
+The examples I cited are only two, and I’m sure if I dig enough in the internet, I will probably find 200.

 So, it is really important therefore, for us alum, whether Asian or otherwise, that we appreciate the quality of this university and their policies in that they educate people, where they come from is not an important factor.